What is XBRL? A Complete Guide

 • How to create an XBRL report that looks like a traditional business report -> Inline XBRL specification

-The design of XBRL
+The Design of XBRL

-If we look at the “363,165” figure in this simple mockup of a typical business report, we are able to obtain a good understanding of what this figure represents.
-This format has been refined and perfected over time to be informative and easy to read.
-Reading this report relies on human intuition and learning and, for a computer, we need to be more explicit.
+Reading this report relies on human intuition and learning and, for a computer, even in the era of AI, we need to be more explicit to ensure a proper understanding of the source documents.
 XBRL’s design centres on the idea of a “standalone fact”, that is, a number that can be fully understood on its own.

 A representation of a standalone fact in an XBRL report is below.
 Each and every useful piece of context about the figure is explicitly attached.
 This makes computer processing of the business data easier and more consistent.